tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

    - **SSH public key**: Paste SSH public key to allow SSH login for new user (this is different from `SERVER_SSH_KEY`)

    **Git configuration (required for profiles with user tools):**
-   - **Git user name**: Required for profiles that include Git/SSH setup
+   - **Git user name**: Required if Git/SSH setup is enabled in the selected profile
-   - **Git user email**: Required for profiles that include Git/SSH setup
+   - **Git user email**: Required if Git/SSH setup is enabled in the selected profile

 5. Click **Run workflow**